 Furman has an agreement with Microsoft that ensures they can meet the security features we require and that we are FERPA compliant, which is why we work more directly with MS applications at the moment.
 ITS has been in conversation with Google about G-suite products, but no such agreement exists at this time and we cannot ensure it would provide the same level of security or compliance.
 As such, we recommend you consider MS alternatives that allow the same function.
 In addition to Box and Moodle, Microsoft Teams allows many of the same features as G-suite applications, as does OneNote for Education, both of which are free to Furman faculty.
 More information about both of these platforms can be found on the online learning resources page here.

 Some software packages allow remote access, others do not.
 For example, if your students have been set up to use Stata in Citrix, they can continue to use this off campus.
 Other applications, like ArcGIS, require remote access subscriptions.
-Please contact Susan Dunnavant if you utilize software that you’d like to access remotely.
+Please contact Susan Dunnavant if you utilize software that you’d like for your or your students to access remotely.

 Please do not buy equipment and/or software/licenses without prior approval from the relevant spending authority as we cannot guarantee you will be reimbursed.
 Furman has negotiated discounts for buying software and certain materials in bulk.
 All requests for supplemental materials, hardware, subscriptions, or software should be funneled through your department chair to the appropriate institutional authority.